Meet the Administration Staff

 Head of Schools

-April Warren first joined the CAVA schools in 2004 as a teacher.
-Over the last 12 years she has served in various roles from supporting teachers and parents with curriculum and instructional strategies, developing processes and procedures to ensure compliance with various state and federal agencies, and working with teams to continue to increase the instructional programming and support offered to students.
-Recently, under her leadership as academic administrator, the elementary team has developed a transitional kindergarten program, the middle school has implemented a model more in line with the unique needs of middle school students, and the high school programs have seen increased growth in both passing rates and student engagement.
+April Warren first joined CAVA in 2004 as a teacher.
+During her tenure with CAVA, she has served in various roles including supporting teachers and parents with curriculum and instructional strategies, developing processes and procedures to ensure compliance with various state and federal agencies, and working with teams to continue to increase the instructional programming and support offered to students.
+Under her leadership as the Academic Administrator, the elementary team developed a transitional kindergarten program, the middle school implemented a model more in line with the unique needs of middle school students, and the high school programs have seen increased growth in both passing rates and student engagement.
+April became the Head of Schools for the California Virtual Academies in 2016 and has worked with the administrative team to increase the offerings of the California Virtual Academies including a CAVA2College program and Stride Career Prep.
 April graduated with honors from California State University, San Bernardino in 2002.
-She resides in southern California and enjoys spending time with her husband and five children.
+She resides in Southern California and enjoys spending time with her husband and five children.

 Amy Maxwell received her teaching credential from Chapman University

 and started her teaching career in 1996.
 In 2000, she completed the administrative credential program at the University of California, Irvine.
 During her years in the brick-and-mortar classroom, she taught upper elementary and worked at the district level in the areas of GATE and history/social science.
 Amy started her career with California Virtual Academies in 2007 with the high school program.
 She has served in various roles at CAVA including a K-8 teacher and leader.
 In the 2013-2014 school year Amy began her role as the director of the elementary program where she served until she became the Academic Administrator in January of 2020.